butenko108/rn_todo-app/README.md

-# React Native Self Posts
+# React Native To do list

 ## The most interesting tools which were used: